What is PCB Assembly?

-With surface mount assembly, the components have metal tabs so they can be efficiently soldered to the PCBs.
+With surface mount assembly, the electronic components have metal tabs so they can be soldered perfectly to the PCBs.
 With effective soldering methods, the SMT technique allows for higher circuit densities when components are soldered to both sides of the PCBs.
-This process is best with components that do not have leads or legs.
+This process is best with all the electronic components that do not have leads or legs.

 Plated Through-hole technology (PTH)